CyrilleB79/outlookExtended/readme.md

 ## Automatic checks on GitHub

-### Pre-commit
+### prek

-It's recommended to install pre-commit.ci [pre-commit](https://pre-commit.ci) on personal GitHub accounts.
-Then, you can choose if pre-commit will be used in all or just in selected repos.
+This template uses [prek](https://github.com/j178/prek) (a fast, drop-in alternative to pre-commit) to run linting, formatting, and type-checking hooks, configured in `prek.toml`.
+`prek` is included as a development dependency, so you can run it through `uv`:

+* Run `uv run prek install` once to enable the git hook, so the checks run automatically on every commit.
+* Run `uv run prek run --all-files` to check all files in the repository.

-Setting up pre-commit.ci for each add-on using the add-on template will help you maintain a consistent code style in your add-ons.
+The provided GitHub Actions workflow (`.github/workflows/build_addon.yml`) also runs these checks on every pull request, helping you maintain a consistent code style in your add-ons.

 ## Requirements